aitor72/p3/explanations.md

 Hello, my name is Aitor Rodriguez and in this file i'm going to explain the algorithms I used to solve each problem.
 Let's go!

 ## Problem 1
+Time complexity is O(log n) due to tha fact that in the  worst case we search through half of half of an array.

 ## Problem 2